- Module Code:

 - Full Year

-This course builds on the second year econometrics course (15 340 0103), which is a prerequisite for the course.
-The course is designed to provide students with a "hands-on" environment in which they learn how to apply economic theories to real economic data by means of empirical models.
-It aims at helping students deepen and broaden their knowledge and understanding of econometric techniques needed for empirical quantitative analyses of micro and macro as well as financial data.
+This course builds technically on the second year econometrics course (15 340 0103), the prerequisite for this course.
+It also builds conceptually on the core courses: Macroeconomic Analysis and Microeconomic Analysis.
+The course is designed to provide students with a "hands-on" environment in which they learn how to apply economic theories to real economic data by means of empirical modelling search.
+It aims at helping students deepen and broaden their knowledge and understanding of econometric techniques needed for empirical analyses of micro and macro as well as financial data.
 Various topics in economics and finance are used as case studies to show students how to apply econometrics appropriately to the topics of concern.
-Examples of the topics are: CAPM (Capital Asset Pricing Model), production function, elasticity of demand and the Phillips curve.
-Students are therefore expected to be able to apply what they have learnt from various economics courses to the data experiments to be carried out during the course.
+Examples of the topics are: CAPM (Capital Asset Pricing Model), production function, elasticity of demand, the Phillips curve, labour supply and hedonic price index construction.
+Students are expected to build up their abilities in synthesizing what they have learnt from various economics courses with data knowledge by means of statistical model learning.
+In addition, the course also aims to develop students' abilities in critical evaluation of what is taught in econometrics textbooks.

 More detailed course information is provided in the course website, which is accessible for all the registered students.